vishvAsa/sanskrit/meta/misconceptions.md

 - You can be taught classic Sanskrit Dramas, or Kavyas using Simple sanskrit register.
 - You can consume lots of modern novels, texts and speeches using Simple sanskrit.

+#### Simple sanskrit register is a recent fake neo-language.
+- "There are several offshoots of Sanskrit that already exist and have evolved organically ...
+Why engineer a neo-language?"
+- Simple standard sanskrit is an organic, well-attested register of the language.
+Listen to this 1961 radio broadcast - https://www.youtube.com/watch?v=1oH80EHYu4I .

 ### Restricted social role
 - Accusation: Sanskrit is the language of Brahmins, and that too male brahmins.
 Further, it was only used for shAstra-s and kAvya-s.